HX-idiot/Dynamic-Few-Shot-Visual-Learning-without-Forgetting/README.md

 ### Evaluate

-* We get similar result as published in paper.
+* I get similar result as published in paper.